THE YELLOW WALK

 The walk starts at an approved railway crossing controlled by lights.
 Cross only when the lights are on and proceed with purpose – don’t loiter on the lines.
 If a train approaches whilst you are waiting to cross and sounds a warning, wave to the driver to signal your recognition of his approach.

-This is a short circular walk which primarily takes in Low Ellers Hide and Childers Wood.
 Just beyond the lighted crossing is Childers Wood.
 This is an area of ground which was formed partly by the tipping of many tons of ash which was taken from the fireboxes and smoke boxes of countless steam railway engines throughout nearly 100 years of steam operation on the railways.
-Silver Birch with an understorey of bramble has developed naturally on it since it ceased to be used after the Second World War.
+Silver Birch has developed naturally on it since it ceased to be used after the Second World War.
+Shortly you come to a junction – there are two paths through the wood, both eventually arriving at the same point.

-After crossing the railway line you come to a junction.
-Take the left turn which takes one to Childers Hide overlooking Low Ellers Marsh.
-The railway line immediately in front of the hide is the East Coast Main Line from London to Edinburgh with a regular passage of high speed trains which at this point often approach 100 mph.
+The left turn takes one to Childers Hide overlooking Low Ellers Marsh.
+The railway line immediately in front of the hide is the East Coast Main Line from London to Edinburgh with a regular passage of high speed trains which at this point often approach 100 mph .
 Low Ellers Marsh was the small area of marsh which comprised the original Reserve in 1968.
 From being a damp pasture in the 1950s, subsidence due to mining had caused it to sink about a metre and the area became flooded.
 This marsh is home to hundreds of ducks in winter, mainly Mallard, Teal, Gadwall and Shoveler but also Wigeon, Tufted Duck and Pochard, though its attractiveness has been usurped somewhat by the new marshes at Huxter Well.
 Also in winter, there is always a chance of seeing Bittern and other water birds including herons and geese.
 In summer it is quieter but retains numbers of breeding ducks, Moorhens, Coot and maybe Great Crested Grebe.
 Black-headed Gulls had a breeding colony here and some still remain, though the main breeding colony is now on the Huxter Well Marsh.

 Low Ellers Marsh and the East Coast Main Line from Childers Hide © Allan Parker ARPS

-The right turn takes one back through the wood (described above) along a winding path which skirts on the left an area of Phragmites in an old pond of indeterminate quality (it was almost certainly used as a dumping area for all sorts of rubbish, probably toxic, during the railway days).
+Returning to the junction in the path : The right turn through the wood (described above) and takes one along a winding path which skirts an area of Phragmites in an old pond of indeterminate quality ( it was almost certainly used as a dumping area for all sorts of rubbish, probably toxic, during the railway days ).
 It certainly appears to be unattractive to wildlife!
-There are open views across part of the Reserve to the left but these are limited by the railway embankment.
-The path eventually leads back to the lighted crossing.
+There are open views across part of the Reserve to the right but these are limited by the railway embankment.
+The path eventually joins the one described above.

-The left turn continues along a boardwalk over Childers Drain, under the railway viaduct and into Corbett Wood.
+After the junction of the two paths, they follow a boardwalk over Childers Drain, under the railway viaduct and into Corbett Wood.
 This is an even-aged birch wood and on the left is willow carr which gives a good idea of what parts of the area may have looked like over 250 years ago.
 The path continues into Corbett Field, an open area which historically had been subject to repeated firing by sparks from steam railway engines.
-Consequently, the main vegetation is Rosebay Willow-herb and Meadowsweet although there is a growing patch of Devil’s-bit Scabious.
+Consequently, the main vegetation is Rosebay Willowherb and Meadowsweet although there is a patch of Devil’s-bit Scabious.